 We will take that number with us in meditation, and that’s just to make sure that we’re on the same page and to make that we don’t end up taking a bad resolution that we don’t like.

-What If You Don’t Get A Deal Done In Mediation?
+What Happens, If You Don’t Get A Deal Done In Personal Injury Mediation?

 Don’t worry about it, we go through the mediation process all the time, and more often than not, we get the right resolution or a good resolution for our clients.

 But if we don’t get things done during the mediation process, it’s not a problem.
-We just end up going forward with the litigation path where we’ll probably set your case for trial if it isn’t already set for trial.
+We just end up going forward with the litigation path where we’ll probably set your personal injury case for jury trial if it isn’t already set for trial.

 We’ll further the discovery process, meaning I might have more witnesses that I need to talk to.
 Maybe we need to set some depositions with your doctors — but again, it’s nothing to worry about.

-Sometimes we go into mediation and the other insurance (company’s) attorney can be a little bit gruff, a little bit confrontational with you.
+Sometimes we go into mediation and the defendant’s insurance company attorney can be a little bit gruff, a little bit confrontational with you.

-And sometimes the insurance attorney will make a lowball offer.
+And sometimes the insurance attorney and/or insurance adjuster will make a lowball offer.

 If that happens, don’t worry about it.
 It’s not a big deal.
 This stuff happens almost all the time during the mediation process, but it’s nothing to worry about.